 “…were at a lower risk of dementia in the next 6 years…translating into 17% more time lived diagnosis-free, or 164 additional diagnosis-free days among those affected.”

 That isn’t to say the older Zostavax vaccine was ineffective, though.
 The meta-analysis of five studies described above (Brain and Behavior, Feb.
-2024) concludes that all shingles vaccinations are associated with a lower risk of dementia.
+2024) concluded that all shingles vaccinations are associated with a lower risk of dementia.

 It also appears that all vaccinations may reduce the risk of developing dementia.
 That is the conclusion of an article published in the Journal of Alzheimer’s Disease (Sep.
 12, 2023):